wookoowooko/Template_Jetpack_Compose_CleanArchitecture_MultiModule_MVVM_ROOM_CRUD_Destinations_Dagger_Hilt/README.md

-# [Free]Template: Jetpack Compose, Clean Architecture, Multi-Module, MVI, SQLDelight, CRUD, Voyager, Koin
+# [Free]Template: Jetpack Compose, Clean Architecture, Multi-Module, MVVM, Room, CRUD, Destinations, Dagger/Hilt

 It a comprehensive Android application template designed to expedite the development process by integrating a variety of modern Android technologies and architectural patterns.